ramiboutas/ramiboutas/README.md

 ### Hi there 👋 who I am?

 - 🔭 I’m currently working in Germany as a Service engineer at [AIP][AIPLink]
-- 🌱 I’m currently learning Django,
+- 🌱 I’m currently learning Django and Web Development in General
+- :computer: I’m using Ubuntu 20.04
 - 👯 I’m looking to collaborate on Django projects
 - 🤔 I’m looking for help with everything in life, but I am able to figure it out by myself :)
 - 📫 How to reach me via: